-One of the earliest examples of what we would call the preaching of the Bible may well be found in Nehemiah 8:1-8 (ESV):
+One of the earliest examples of what we would call the preaching of the Bible may well be found in Nehemiah 8:1-8:

 And all the people gathered as one man into the square before the Water Gate.
 And they told Ezra the scribe to bring the Book of the Law of Moses that the Lord had commanded Israel.
 So Ezra the priest brought the Law before the assembly, both men and women and all who could understand what they heard, on the first day of the seventh month.
 And he read from it facing the square before the Water Gate from early morning until midday, in the presence of the men and the women and those who could understand.
 And the ears of all the people were attentive to the Book of the Law.
 And Ezra the scribe stood on a wooden platform that they had made for the purpose.
 And beside him stood Mattithiah, Shema, Anaiah, Uriah, Hilkiah, and Maaseiah on his right hand, and Pedaiah, Mishael, Malchijah, Hashum, Hashbaddanah, Zechariah, and Meshullam on his left hand.
 And Ezra opened the book in the sight of all the people, for he was above all the people, and as he opened it all the people stood.
-And Ezra blessed the Lord, the great God, and all the people answered, “Amen, Amen,” lifting up their hands.
-And they bowed their heads and worshiped the Lord with their faces to the ground.
+And Ezra blessed the Lord, the great God, and all the people answered, "Amen, Amen," lifting up their hands.
+And they bowed their heads and worshiped the Lord.
 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodiah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, the Levites, helped the people to understand the Law, while the people remained in their places.
-They read from the book, from the Law of God, clearly, and they gave the sense, so that the people understood the reading.
+They read from the book, from the Law of God, clearly, and they gave the sense, so that the people understood the reading with their faces to the ground.
+[English Standard Version]

 In many churches, there is almost no public reading of the Word of God.
-Worship is filled with music, but congregations seem uninterested in listening to the reading of the Bible.
+Worship is filled with music, but congregations seem disinterested in listening to the reading of the Bible.
 We are called to sing in worship, but the congregation cannot live only on the portions of Scripture that are woven into songs and hymns.
-Christians need the ministry of the Word as the Bible is read before the congregation such that God’s people — young and old, rich and poor, married and unmarried, sick and well — hear it together.
-The sermon is to consist of the exposition of the Word of God, powerfully and faithfully read, explained and applied.
+Christians need the ministry of the Word as the Bible is read before the congregation and God's people -- young and old, rich and poor, married and unmarried, sick and well -- hear it together.
+The sermon is to consist of the exposition of the Word of God, powerfully and faithfully read, explained, and applied.
 It is not enough that the sermon take a biblical text as its starting point.

 In the end, an impatience with the Word of God can be explained only by an impatience with God.
-We all, both individually and congregationally, neglect God’s Word to our own ruin.
+We -- both individually and congregationally -- neglect God's Word to our own ruin.

 As Jesus himself declared, "He who has ears to hear, let him hear."